-- Through upgrading and modernization of both cement plants with new bag filters, and by substantially improving the conditions of our production operations, with continuous efforts in the field of environmental sustainability, TE has resulted in avoiding the emissions of nearly 7,000 tons of dust between 2011 and 2018, as calculated with reference-base year 2010 (as cumulative tons). - 2018 dust emission (total tons), represents only 5% of the base-line dust emission in 2010. - By applying best operating practices TE aims at sustaining and further improving our performance in managing our local impacts to the environment, and we consider dust as a key issue for the local environment wherever we operate.
+- Through upgrading and modernization of both cement plants with new bag filters, and by substantially improving the conditions of our production operations, with continuous efforts in the field of environmental sustainability, TE has resulted in avoiding the emissions of nearly 7,000 tons of dust between 2011 and 2018, as calculated with reference-base year 2010 (as cumulative tons). - 2018 dust emission (total tons), represents only 5% of the base-line dust emission in 2010.
+By applying best operating practices TE aims at sustaining and further improving our performance in managing our local impacts to the applying best operating dust. - performance in managing our local impacts to the environment, and we consider dust as a key issue for the local environment wherever we operate.